sophgo/tpu-mlir/docs/quick_start/source_en/10_fuse_preprocess.rst

      - False
      - True

 The image cropping will first adjust the image to the size specified by the "--resize_dims" argument of the model_transform tool, and then crop it to the size of the model input.
-The normalization supports directly converting unpreprocessed image data (i.e., data in unsigned int8 format) into data in a quantized format, such as directly converting image data into symmetric INT8 data.
-CV18XX currently supports BF16 and INT8 symmetric quantization, while BM1684X supports F32, F16, BF16 and INT8 symmetric quantization.
+The normalization supports directly converting unpreprocessed image data.

 To integrate preprocessing into the model, you need to speficy the "--fuse_preprocess" argument when using the model_deploy tool, and the test_input should be an image of the original format (i.e., jpg, jpeg and png format).
 There will be a preprocessed npz file of input named ``${model_name}_in_ori.npz`` generated.
 In addition, there is a "--customization_format" argument to specify the original image format input to the model.
 The supported image formats are described as follows: